-WASHINGTON, D.C. — At the time of publication, first responders are still trying to extricate the Attorney General of the United States from what sources close to the scene are calling a “dire situation that could rapidly descend into a life and death situation.”
+TICKLEDIQUE, ALABAMA — At the time of publication, first responders are still trying to extricate a former Attorney General of the United States from what sources close to the scene are calling a “dire situation that could rapidly descend into a life and death situation.”
 Currently, Jeff Sessions is trapped in a package of Keebler “E.L.
 Fudge” brand cookies, and crews initially had a hard time finding which package in the factory contains him.
 The E.L.
 Fudge line are sandwich cookies shaped like a Keebler elf with brown chocolate ganache in the middle.

-When they arrived, they began to search at a quick pace for Mr. Sessions.
+When they arrived, crews began to search at a quick pace for Mr. Sessions.

-“We were frantically searching for Attorney General sessions when we arrived on the scene,” one EMT told us, “and the only way we knew it was Mr. Sessions and not a miniature elf sandwich cookie was that he kept blurting out racist epithets when his anxiety peaked.”
+“We were frantically searching for former Attorney General Sessions when we arrived on the scene,” one EMT told us, “and the only way we knew it was Mr. Sessions and not a miniature elf sandwich cookie was that he kept blurting out racist epithets when his anxiety peaked.”

 Another EMT told reporters that eventually they were able to find the box that contained the package of E.L.
 Fudge cookies that Sessions was trapped in.
 When they got Sessions out, finally, he reportedly was in good condition.
 Sessions was found with chocolate filling smeared all over his back, and a sandwich cookie shaped like an elf that bore a striking resemblance to Sessions was stuck to his back.